Eino: Orchestration Design Principles

 }

-If the types of upstream and downstream nodes are not aligned, the chain will return an error during chain.Compile().
-In contrast, the graph will report an error when calling graph.AddXXXNode().
+If upstream and downstream types don’t align, chain will return an error at chain.Compile().
+Graph will report an error at graph.AddXXXNode().

-One structure formed by multiple edges in the graph is illustrated here.
-The basic assumption is that there is exactly one node on each edge of a parallel node.
-Of course, that one node can also be a graph.
-However, note that the current framework does not directly provide the capability to nest branch or parallel within a parallel node.
+One of the structures formed by multiple edges in graph is this.
+The basic assumption here is: each edge in a parallel has one and only one node.
+Of course, this one node can also be a graph.
+But note that currently the framework doesn’t directly provide the ability to nest branch or parallel within parallel.

-Each node within a parallel node has the same upstream node, and thus they must align with the output type of the upstream node.
-For example, if the upstream node outputs *schema.Message as shown in the diagram, then each node must be able to receive this type.
-The receiving method is consistent with that in the graph, typically using same type, interface definition, any, or input key option.
+In parallel, since each node has the same upstream node, they all need to align with the upstream node’s output type.
+For example, if the upstream node in the figure outputs *schema.Message, each node must be able to receive this type.
+The receiving methods are the same as in graph, typically using same type, interface definition, any, or input key option.

-The output of a parallel node is always a map[string]any, where the key is specified as output_key when calling parallel.AddXXX(output_key, xxx, opts...), and the value is the actual output of the node.
+The output of a parallel node is always a map[string]any, where the key is the output_key specified in parallel.AddXXX(output_key, xxx, opts...), and value is the actual output of the internal node.

-An example of constructing a parallel node is as follows:
+An example of building a parallel is as follows:

 func TestParallel() {